the-shoaib2/SYNAPSE/extensions/vscode/CONTRIBUTING.md

-# Continue VS Code Extension
+# Synapse VS Code Extension

-This is the Continue VS Code Extension.
+This is the Synapse VS Code Extension.
 Its primary jobs are

-1. Implement the IDE side of the Continue IDE protocol, allowing a Continue server to interact natively in an IDE.
+1. Implement the IDE side of the Synapse IDE protocol, allowing a Synapse server to interact natively in an IDE.
 This happens in `src/continueIdeClient.ts`.
-2. Open the Continue React app in a side panel.
+2. Open the Synapse React app in a side panel.
 The React app's source code lives in the `ui` directory.
 The panel is opened by the `synapse.openContinueUI` command, as defined in `src/commands.ts`.

 # How to run the extension